hgreenstein/.dotfiles/README.md

 - [Nvim Comment](https://github.com/terrortylor/nvim-comment) Quickly comment out lines in any language with `gc+motion` or `gcc` for line
 - [Glow Nvim](https://github.com/ellisonleao/glow.nvim) Preview formatted markdown documents in neovim utilizing the glow package
 - [Vim Fugative](https://github.com/tpope/vim-fugitive) Graphical Git management, staging, merging, commiting, pushing and more
+- [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) Easily switch between Neovim and Tmux panes with ctrl + hjkl on both!
+- [Lazygit.nvim](https://github.com/kdheepak/lazygit.nvim) Bring a floating lazygit terminal panel into your neovim if [lazygit](https://github.com/jesseduffield/lazygit) is already installed
+- [Rust Tools](https://github.com/simrat39/rust-tools.nvim) Adds tools for developing in the rust language such as in buffer running of code
+- [LSP Inlay Hints](https://github.com/lvimuser/lsp-inlayhints.nvim) Adds in line hints from the language server (ex: adds type hints for rust variables and functions when types are only implicitly defined)